-Publication of manuscripts in Vet Med Austria is subject to the condition that the same manuscript or parts thereof have not been previously published elsewhere (including internet sources, with the exception of congress abstracts and monographic academic theses) and that the same or a substantially similar paper is not under consideration for publication elsewhere.
-The authors accept full liability for the content of their manuscript and declare all conflicts of interests (financial, personal or otherwise).
-All methods used and all results obtained must be reported correctly and reproducibly.
+Publication of manuscripts in Vet Med Austria is subject to the condition that the same manuscript or parts thereof have not been published elsewhere (including internet sources, with the exception of congress abstracts and monographic academic theses) and that the same or a substantially similar paper is not under consideration for publication elsewhere.
+The authors accept full liability for the content of their manuscript, and they confirm that they own the rights to text and figures.
+The authors must declare all conflicts of interests (financial, personal or otherwise).
+All methods used and all results obtained must be reported correctly and in sufficient detail to permit the experiments to be repeated.

-Authorship will be based upon substantial contribution to the conception and performance of the experiment, to the acquisition, analysis and interpretation of data and to the drafting and revising of the article.
-Please provide a list describing the contribution of each author.
+Authorship will be based upon substantial contributions to the conception and performance of the experiment, to the acquisition, analysis and interpretation of data or to the drafting and revising of the article.
+Please provide a list to describe the contribution of each author.
 All co-authors must agree to the submission and to the revised version accepted for publication.